leancloud/Java-WebSocket/README.markdown

 Writing your own WebSocket Client
 ---------------------------------

-The `org.java_websocket.client.WebSocketClient` abstract class can connect to valid WebSocket servers.
+The `com.avos.avoscloud.java_websocket.client.WebSocketClient` abstract class can connect to valid WebSocket servers.
 The constructor expects a valid `ws://` URI to connect to.
 Important events `onOpen`, `onClose`, `onMessage` and `onIOError` get fired throughout the life of the WebSocketClient, and must be implemented